Blankeos/golang-practice/hello/README.md

 #### 4. `go mod tidy`

 - if you have your package_url as import "<package_url>", it's possible to do go mod tidy to automatically get it.

+### 5. go mod edit -replace example.com/greetings=../greetings

+replaces the current example.com/greetings module (which is currently not in a repository) to a local path.